jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [Domain 7](#domain7-top) **Security Operations**

 [7.1](#7.1) Understand and comply with investigations (OSG-9 Chpt 19)
+- **Investigation**: a formal inquiry and systematic process that involves gathering information to determine the cause of a security incident or violation
+- Investigators must be able to conduct reliable investigations that will hold up in court; securing the scene is an essential and critical part of every investigation
+    - securing the scene might include any/all of the following:
+        - sealing off access to the area or crime scene
+        - taking images of the scene
+        - documenting evidence
+        - ensuring evidence (e.g. computers, mobile devices, portable drives etc) is not contacted, tampered with, or destroyed
+    - general principles:
+        - identify and secure the scene
+        - protect evidence -- proper collection of evidence preserves its integrity and the chain of custody
+        - identification and examination of the evidence
+        - further analysis of the most compelling evidence
+        - final reporting of findings

+- **Locard exchange principle**: whenever a crime is commited something is taken, and something is left behind
+- The purpose of an investigation is to:
+    - identify the root cause of the incident
+    - prevent future occurrences
+    - mitigate the impact of the incident on the organization
+- Types of investigations:
+    - **administrative**: an investigation that is focused on policy violations
+    - **criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
+        - the goal is to gather evidence that can be used to convict in court
+        - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary
+    - **civil**: non-criminal investigation for matters such as contract disputes
+        - the goal of a civil investigation is to gather evidence that can be used to support a legal claim in court, and is typically triggered from an imminent or on-going lawsuit
+        - the level of proof is much lower for a civil compared to a criminal investigation
+    - **regulatory**: investigation initiated by a government regulator when there is reason to believe an organization is not in compliance
+        -  this type of investigation varies significantly in scope and could look like any of the other three types of investigation depending on the severity of the allegations
+        - as with criminal investigations, it is key to preserve evidence, and assist the regulator’s investigators

 - 7.1.1 Evidence collection and handling
     - Evidence collection is complex, should be done by professionals, and can be thrown out of court if incorrectly handled
     - It’s important to preserve original evidence